 Looking to retire early, but worried about the astronomical cost of health insurance without employer coverage?
 You should be.
 According to a 2019 report by Fidelity, the average cost of health care in retirement is $285,000 per couple.
 And that’s for ages 65 and up when couples have access to Medicare to soften the blow.

 Indeed, the climbing cost of health care is fundamentally changing retirement in America, forcing many to prolong their careers to save more money and postpone the burden of health insurance costs.

 Some employers still offer post-retirement supplemental health coverage.
 If you’re thinking about early retirement, check with your employer to see if they offer it.
 However, beware that even among employers who still offer some benefits, many impose stringent requirements, such as a minimum number of years employed with them.

-As a final option, consider quitting your high-stress job and taking a laid-back pre-retirement job instead – one that offers health insurance, of course.
+As a final option, consider quitting your high-stress job and taking a laid-back post-retirement job instead – one that offers health insurance, of course.

 9. COBRA Gap Coverage

 I left COBRA for last for good reason: It’s a last resort.